abhishekpillai/algorithm-syllabus/README.md

 Book: [The Algorithm Design Manual](http://www.algorist.com/)

 * The tilde ~ means something is optional, but for the purposes of this group you should probably read/complete it.
+* Exercises from the book would probably be good practice but can be considered optional; course exercises take precedence.

 ## Index